morloc-project/morloc/doc/terminology.md

 A module exports a specific set of nodes and specifies which parameters may be set.
 Node attributes cannot be overridden.

+ * node signature

+The general type signature for the function in the node.
+It is general, in that this signature is language-independent.
+The type system is a direct subset of Haskell.

+ * parameter type

+This is experimental.
+Currently, in old Morloc, parameters are expressed freely without compile time checking.
+But this is pretty loose and highly language dependent.
+The parameter typing allows tighter control of the functions and may be used to provide automated documentation of parameters.

+ * specialization

+Ideally the type signature is all that is needed to generate required IO.
+But often more is needed.
+Should a table passed to R, for example, be a `data.frame`, a `data.table`, a list of vectors, a `matrix`, a `tibble`, etc.
+In such cases, hints must be passed to the compiler.
+The specialization syntax needs to be general enough to allow great flexibility in meeting the needs of wildly different languages.
+Perhaps it can be a YAML block.

+ * primitives

+Primitives are terminal values in a workflow that are not modifiable, e.g. numbers, strings.

+ * Workflow Intermediate Language

+This is a simple language designed to be easy to parse by a machine.
+It contains all the information needed to build the Morloc executable, but is abstracted away from the particular syntax used for specification.